r-lib/lintr/linter-300.md

 We have also overhauled how linters are documented.
 Previously, all linters were documented on a single page and described in a quick blurb.
-This has grown unwieldy as lintr now exports 72 linters!
+This has grown unwieldy as lintr has grown to export 72 linters!
 Now, each linter gets its own page, which will make it easier to document any parameters, enumerate edge cases/ known false positives, add links to external resources, etc.